numaproj/numaflow/docs/operations/authz/rbac.md

 p, <user/group>, <namespace>, <resource>, <action>
 ```

-- User/Group: The user/group requesting access to a resource.
+- `User/Group`: The user/group requesting access to a resource.
 This is the identifier extracted from the authentication token, such as a username, email address, or ID.
 Or could be a group defined in the groups section.
-- Resource: The namespace in the cluster which is being accessed by the user.
+- `Resource`: The namespace in the cluster which is being accessed by the user.
 This can allow for selective access to namespaces.
-- Object : This could be a specific resource in the namespace, such as a pipeline, isbsvc or any event based resource.
+- `Object` : This could be a specific resource in the namespace, such as a pipeline, isbsvc or any event based resource.
-- Action: The action being performed on the resource using the API.
+- `Action`: The action being performed on the resource using the API.
 These follow the standard HTTP verbs, such as GET, POST, PUT, DELETE, etc.

-The namespace, resource and action supports a ***wildcard*** `*` as an allow all function.
+The namespace, resource and action supports a **_wildcard_** `*` as an allow all function.

 Few examples: